Skip to main content

 Acne is generally treated by decreasing the number of bacteria present, slowing down secretions of sebum, and keeping the pores open.
 The complexity of the disease in moderate to severe cases may require multiple approaches to treatment.
 Your health care provider may use one or a combination of the following treatments.

 • Peeling Agents: Acne appears in conjunction with disordered cell shedding in the follicles.
-Peeling agents promote shedding of follicular epithelial cells.
+Peeling agents promote the shedding of follicular epithelial cells.
 Two commonly used agents are salicylic acid and topical vitamin A acid.
 They appear to cause drying, but in fact cause an inflammatory response from the skin.
 In response to the irritation, the skin cells flake and peel.
 The sebum is absorbed by skin flakes; however, sebum production is not decreased.
 The amount of skin irritation can limit the use of the agents.

 • Benzoyl Peroxide: The effectiveness of benzoyl peroxide is primarily attributed to antibacterial activity.
 It is especially effective against P. acnes, the dominant organism in acne blemishes.
 The reduction of P. acnes coincides with a decreased formation of fatty acids.
 Benzoyl peroxide is a mild irritant, leading to scaling and drying.